mthiel117/avd-demo/README.md

 ## **ATD Dual Datacenter Topology**

-In this example, the ATD lab is used to create the L2LS Dual Data Center topology below.
-The IP Network cloud (orange area) is pre-provisioned and is comprised of the border and core nodes in the ATD topology.
-Our focus will be creating the L2LS AVD data models to build and deploy configurations for Site 1 and Site 2 (blue areas) and connect them to the IP Network.

 ![Topologies](images/topologies.png)

-Using the Dual DC ATD Lab, demonstrate AVD to build Site 2 L2LS DC.
-Site 1 will be operational aftre following the Demo Prep section below.
+Using the Dual DC ATD Lab, demonstrate how AVD is used to build Site 2 L2LS DC.
+Site 1 will be operational after following the Demo Prep section below.

 ## Demo Prep Site 1 and WAN/Hosts